Patrick J. Collins

 Raeann Warner has extensive experience in civil litigation, the majority of her career being spent at two civil law firms where she worked on significant, often groundbreaking civil litigation involving toxic torts, mass torts, asbestos, sexual abuse of children, employment law, and civil rights litigation.
 She individually and with her co-counsel at these firms recovered millions of dollars for clients at trial and through resolution short of trial.
 When the Child Victim’s Act of 2007 passed allowing survivors of sexual abuse to bring long-barred claims against institutions such as the Catholic Dioceses of Wilmington, she worked on hundreds of these cases to bring justice to survivors.
 She also passionately advocated for victims of all sorts of corporate misfeasance such as asbestos victims, toxic tort victims, and those whose employment or civil rights were violated.
 As President of Delaware Trial Lawyers’ Association, she was instrumental in seeing the passage of SB 209 which increased the insurance limits on public carriers and HB 277, the bill that lowered the standard of liability for school districts from gross negligence conduct existed to preclude summary judgment to negligence for public school students who are sexually abused in Delaware .
 She has an active local counsel practice in all civil matters and bankruptcy.

-Ms. Warner was President of the Delaware Trial Lawyers’ Association (DTLA), 2021-2022, and serves as Board currently, and is the current Board of Governor from Delaware to the American Association of Justice (AAJ).
+Ms. Warner was President of the Delaware Trial Lawyers’ Association (DTLA)from 2021-2022 and is active in the American Association for Justice (AAJ).
 Raeann is regularly featured in Delaware Top Lawyers’ Magazine, Philadelphia Magazine’s Super Lawyers, and is a frequent speaker at legal conferences such as WILG and PERRIN.
 Raeann Warner may be reached at raeann@collinslawdelaware.com or (302) 655-4600.

 Significant Cases: